 A Fulfilling Career That Best Fits Who You Are

 Do you feel unfulfilled at your job?
 Perhaps you want a challenging career with better pay, or you are looking for better hours and better benefits.
 So, what is the first step you should take toward a new career?
 Perform a self-audit.
 Think about your experience, your credentials (college credit or experience, paid or volunteer work), your strengths and weaknesses, and your motivators and drivers to succeed.
-A self-audit of all these can help you sort out your career options and "opt-outs" so you
+A self-audit of all these can help you sort out your career options and "opt-outs" so you can wisely choose a fulfilling career that best fits who you are-instead of forcing yourself into something that's not your best fit.

 Five Step Self-Audit